Sivananda Kutir, Uttarkashi

 Recycling: Any unwanted items, such as used clothing, medicine etc. may be left at Reception for distribution to those in need.

 Our Ashram is an abode of peace and shelter from the pressures of worldly life.
 It provides a safe space for personal development and the pursuit of spiritual ideals.
 People come from many walks of life and from every corner of the world to experience the profound spirituality of ancient India, and the centuries-old disciplines of yoga, vedanta and ayurveda.
 Maintaining a positive spiritual atmosphere requires the involvement and participation of all guests and staff.
 In this regard we request your cooperation in observing the following rules and guidelines.

 Men and women must cover shoulders, midriff and legs.
 Tight fitting, transparent and revealing clothing are not permitted.
 This includes:

 • Low cut and sleeveless t-shirts • Tank tops

-Students’ behaviour and dress code should be respectful of the local culture and enhance the spiritual atmosphere.
-Observance of the dress code should be maintained at all times including during asana classes or swimming.
+Guests’ behaviour and dress code should be respectful of the local culture and enhance the spiritual atmosphere.
+Observance of the dress code should be maintained at all times including during asana classes.